 Boone Shear – Anthropology

-Sarah Berquist – Stockbridge
+Sarah Berquist (link is external)– Stockbridge

 Amilcar Shabazz – African American Studies